Gli4ch6000/image_matadata_analizer/README.md

 # image_matadata_analizer
 WHAT IS METADATA ANALIZER?????
 The metadata extraction tool, “Meta-Extractor,” was developed by the National Library of New Zealand to programmatically extract metadata from a range of file formats, including PDF documents, image files, sound files, and Microsoft office documents, among others.

+  This tools works like that but only extract data from an image